Voidious/swe-basic-bench/README.md

 Performance can be measured across several axes:
 - **Task Completion:** Did the agent successfully complete the task?
 - **Correctness:** Does the generated code pass all verification checks?
-- **Efficiency:** How many steps, tool calls, or interactions were required?
-- **Execution Time:** How long did it take for the agent to complete the task (lower is better)?
+- **Execution Time:** How long did it take for the agent to complete the task?
-- **Code Quality:** Is the generated code clean, maintainable, and well-documented?

 ## Structure